Friktion-Labs/Entropy/README.md

 Entropy is a derivatives exchange for those focused on trading non-linear and/or convex perpepetual & futures instruments.
 The first suite of products includes BTC power perpetuals and a BTC volatility perpetual.

 ## Credit
-First and foremost, the vast majority of the code contained in this repository is directly attributable to https://github.com/blockworks-foundation/mango-v3.
+The vast majority of the code contained in this repository is directly attributable to https://github.com/blockworks-foundation/mango-v3.
 Entropy was only possible due to the hard work and contributions of the Mango Markets core dev team and DAO contributors.

 ## ⚠️ Warning
 Any content produced and contained here does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.